froala/design-blocks/README.md

 └── src/
 ```

 We provide compiled CSS (`froala_blocks.css`), as well as compiled and minified CSS (`froala_blocks.min.css`).
 Also, in the downloaded archive you will find useful images and PSD files that you can use to create new backgrounds.
-In the `screenhots` folder, there are the screenshots of all design blocks.
+In the `screenshots` folder, there are the screenshots of all design blocks.

 ## Bugs and feature requests